 If you’re interested to know what the biggest tire is you can fit on your Chev Colorado, running on stock suspension, then you’ve come to the right place.
 Tire upgrades are usually one of the first and most popular modifications to off-road trucks since it’s the quickest way to get a more aggressive look with better traction on and off-road.

 The biggest tire you can fit on a Chevy Colorado with stock suspension and stock rims are 265 65 17’s.
-They will without any rubbing problems, and no trimming or additional modifications are required to make them function properly.
+They will be without any rubbing problems, and no trimming or additional modifications are required to make them function properly.

 The stock Colorado sizes are: